Professional Bull Rider

 My name is Rusty and I would like to start bull riding.
 I would like to know a good place for first timers to get the training they need to become a professional bull rider.

-Asked by Rusty almost 8 years ago
+Asked by Rusty about 8 years ago

 Do you get insurance if you're a bullrider?

-Asked by jacob almost 10 years ago
+Asked by jacob about 10 years ago

 Seems like Cowboys have erections after riding Bulls.
 Is it an erection or a cup?